For full details of our rules and regulations, please visit our policies page.

 All of our programmes take place in secure, supervised premises.
-The Centre entrances are supervised round-the-clock by “porters” and usually CCTV cameras.
+The campus entrances are supervised round-the-clock by “porters” and usually CCTV cameras.

 All the Campus Offices have a valuables safe where students can store their passports, personal documents and other personal belongings.

-All students on courses for 8 - 18 years of age must ‘check in’ regularly during the day, for example at 8:00 am for roll-call, next with their teachers at morning classes, next in the afternoon for activities, next at dinner and finally in the evening before curfew (which will depend on age group).
+All students on courses for 8 – 18 years of age must ‘check in’ regularly during the day, for example: at 8am for roll-call; then with their teachers at morning classes; in the afternoon for activities; at dinner; and finally in the evening before curfew (the time of which will depend on age group).

 We advise students to adhere to the following:

-Our campus nurses are available to the students in the mornings and can provide students with basic medications such as paracetamol or throat lozenges.
+Our campus Welfare Officers are available to the students while they are with us, and can provide students with basic medications such as paracetamol or throat lozenges.

 If a student requires to visit the doctor, it will come with an extra cost.
 Students who are not resident in the UK for more than 6 months are not eligible for National Health Service (NHS) treatment.
-Students are required to have full travel insurance which will cover any medical fees that they incur whilst attending Oxford Royale Summer Schools.
-This also applies to students on our programmes in the USA.
+Students are required to have full travel insurance which will cover any medical fees that they incur whilst attending a summer school with Oxford Royale Academy.
+This also applies to students on our programmes in the USA and Italy.